MicrosoftDocs/cpp-docs/docs/build-insights/wpa-views-reference.md

 - diagnose parallelism issues,
 - determine if your build time is dominated by parsing, code generation, or linking, and
-- identify bottlenecks and unusually long activities.
+- identify bottlenecks and unusually long build activities.

 ### Build Explorer view data columns